 Throughout the year, the Bronx Letters Foundation holds a number of events in support of our school.

-Our 16th annual Food for Thought Benefit will take place on Monday, April 16, 2018.
+Our 17th annual Food for Thought Benefit took place on March 6, 2019.

-As in years past, a selection of New York City’s most talented chefs - including Andrew Carmellini (Bar Primi, Lafayette), Brooks Headley (Del Posto), Jim Meehan (PDT), Christina Tosi (Momofuku Milk Bar), Andy Ricker (Pok Pok), Marcus Samuelsson (The Red Rooster), and others - will prepare small bites and celebratory cocktails for this splendid occasion.
-Attendees will be able to bid on a series of auction packages with past offerings like a cooking class for six guests with Gabrielle Hamilton of Prune and lunch with food writer and former New York Times restaurant critic Ruth Reichl.
-During the evening, several Bronx Letters students will be in attendance to share their experiences at the school and their plans for the future.
+Hosted by none other than renowned chef Eric Ripert (Le Bernardin), some of New York City’s most talented chefs - including Chef Morimoto (Momosan Ramen & Sake), Christina Tosi, (Momofuku Milk Bar), Gabrielle Hamilton (Prune), Christian Petroni (Fortuna) and others - prepared small bites and celebratory cocktails for this splendid occasion.
+Attendees were able to bid on a series of auction packages with offerings like a cooking class for six guests with Gabrielle Hamilton of Prune and lunch with food writer and former New York Times restaurant critic Ruth Reichl.
+During the evening, several Bronx Letters students were in attendance to share their experiences at the school and their plans for the future.

-Please stay tuned for more information on this exciting and tasty event!
+Please stay tuned for more information on this exciting and tasty event upcoming in the spring of 2020!